Molokini and Turtle Town – Snorkelling Maui’s Most Famous Dive Sites

 Picking a spot to snorkel was very easy.
-Check out this aerial shot of Molokini which is a crescent shaped collapsed volcanic crater that lies just off Maui and is famous worldwide for its snorkeling.
+Molokini which is a crescent shaped collapsed volcanic crater that lies just off Maui and is famous worldwide for its snorkelling.
 It is purported to have some of the clearest waters in Hawaii and a great variety of marine life.
 There was never any doubt that Molokini would be the place, but which outfit should we choose to take us there?
 If you type in Molokini on your search engine you will come up with over three pages of companies offering trips to the islet, all of course claiming to be the best choice.
-Although tourism reps are notoriously tight lipped when it comes to making outright recommendations I was able to determine that the Pacific Whale Foundation was a not for profit group that directed all monies earned from their endeavors into marine conservation so that seemed a logical choice.
+Although tourism reps are notoriously tight lipped when it comes to making outright recommendations I was able to determine that the Pacific Whale Foundation is a not for profit group that directs all monies earned from their endeavours into marine conservation so that seemed a logical choice.
 The website offered a number of alternatives and we chose the Molokini and Turtle Arches snorkel trip.

 I’m adding this picture not just to show the name of the boat, but to show the last evidence of that damned Tilley hat.
 If you read my account of our time on Kauai you’ll know that the hat tried to escape there, but was recovered thanks to the efforts of a retired teacher.
 No such luck this time.
 When, where and how it got away I’ll never know, but can only hope that it has a new owner appreciative of its many fine qualities.
 With a little help from Alison we shoved off exactly on time.

 The Ocean Voyager (what a great name for a boat), was a clean ship with lots of room for everybody to get a good seat to watch for whales and other marine mammals on the way out to Molokini.
 Sure enough, the humpbacks were everywhere and we even got close enough to take some good shots.
 Included in the price was a continental breakfast which the crew brought around.
 It was pretty bare-bones, but the coffee was good.